anhinga/population-of-directions/drafts/README.md

 ### 3. An engine for mapping parameters into animations

-I committed `typed-dmms.py` to be used for this purpose.
+I committed an initial draft of `typed_dmms.py` to be used for this purpose.

 All our experimental DMMs in
 Clojure and in Processing were structured to use a single, sufficiently expressive **kind of linear streams**.

-This new script, `typed-dmms.py`, is our first, very preliminary draft attempting to implement a scheme with multiple kinds of linear streams from our May 2016 arxiv preprint.
+This new script, `typed_dmms.py`, is our first, very preliminary draft attempting to implement a scheme with multiple kinds of linear streams from our May 2016 arxiv preprint.